Is M1 Finance a Scam M1 rating

 M1 Earn

-M1 Earn is described as M1 Finance's high-yield savings account.
-It offers users up to 3.15% APY on their savings, is FDIC-insured and has no minimum balance requirement or monthly fees.
-Users can easily transfer funds between their M1 Invest account and M1 Earn account, making it easy to manage their cash holdings alongside their investments.
+M1 Finance's high-yield savings account (M1 Earn) gives users up to 3.1% APY on their savings, is FDIC-insured and has no minimum balance requirement or monthly fees.
+Users can move funds easily between their M1 Invest account and M1 Earn account, which makes it simple to manage cash alongside investments.

 M1 Borrow

-There are two types of loans that M1 offers, each with its own rates and specifications.
-There are personal loans and margin loans.
+There are two loan products that M1 offers, and each has its own rates and terms.
+These are personal loans and margin loans.

 M1 Personal Loans are lines of credit provided by M1 Finance.
 Loan amounts range from $2,500 to $50,000, and rates range from 7.99% to 21.75%.
-M1 Personal Loans have no extra fees, making them quite attractive to borrowers on a budget.
+M1 Personal Loans have no extra fees, which makes them attractive for borrowers who want to keep costs down.

 M1 Finance Review Recommendation